quioteframework/quioteframework.github.io/src/content/docs/propulsion/behaviors/query-cache.md

     ->findOne();
 ```

-The first time Propulsion executes the termination method, it computes the SQL translation of the query object and stores it in a cache backend (APCu by default).
+The first time Propulsion executes the termination method, it computes the SQL translation of the query object and stores it in a cache backend (APC by default).
 The next time you run the same query, it executes faster, even with different parameters:

 ```php
 $title = 'Anna Karenina';